-As sort of a cycle in and of itself, the question of manipulation seems to periodically surface.
-When it does, I'm also always asked if the Dow theory or any other technical method is still valid because of all the efforts to manipulate the markets.
-The short answer is, Yes.
+Periodically, the question of manipulation comes up and I've recently been asked if the Dow theory or any other technical method is still of value because of all the efforts to manipulate the markets.
+The short answer is, yes.
 While manipulation can have a temporary effect on the market, it cannot fix the problem, it cannot stop the inevitable and in the end it will only serve to make matters much worse.

-Back to the subject of manipulation, it is my belief that manipulation only makes matters worse.
-Also, because everything is discounted into price anyway, the technical and statistical methods are indeed still relevant.
-As an example, all throughout the period between 2003 and 2007 I explained that we were seeing a stretched 4-year cycle.
+Personally, it is my belief that manipulation only makes matters worse.
+As an example of this, all throughout the period between 2003 and 2007 I explained that we were seeing a stretched 4-year cycle.
 I recognized this based on my statistics, cycles work, and "DNA Markers" and I was able to adjust as the technical picture morphed and stretched.
 But, I knew that the 4-year cycle had not bottomed and I explained that the efforts by the powers that be to hold things together would ultimately only serve to make matters worse.
-There is no doubt that the manipulative efforts seen during this period contributed in a very negative way to the credit and banking crisis, which indeed made matters worse in association with the decline into the 2009 low.
-In my eyes, the manipulative efforts during that time were largely accomplished through the unscrupulous lending practices and the financially irresponsible, resulting in the housing bubble, which Greenspan tried to tell us did not exist.
-But, in the end, the manipulation did not prevent the inevitable.
-Fact is, once the setup to cap the stretched 4-year cycle top was in place, the decline into the 4-year cycle low began and nothing they did was able to prevent the inevitable decline.
+There is no doubt that the manipulative efforts seen during this period contributed in a very negative way to the credit and banking crisis.
+In my eyes, this was largely accomplished through the unscrupulous lending practices and the financially irresponsible, resulting in the housing bubble, which Greenspan tried to tell us did not exist.
+But, in the end, the manipulation did not prevent the inevitable decline into the 4-year cycle low.
 All the manipulation did was blow the balloon up tighter and tighter as the 4-year cycle stretched and then, when it popped it simply produced a bigger bang, in that the manipulation did in fact make matters worse.

 There have been continued efforts to "manage" the market throughout the bear market rally that began at the March 2009 low.
-Now the talk is about another QE.
-Fact is, that doesn't matter.
-Once the bear has sucks enough of the misguided victims back into his grip and the proper setup is in place, the bear market rally will conclude and the decline into the Phase II low will begin.
-When this occurs, we will again see more manipulative efforts in another attempt to try to stop the inevitable.
-But, once the setup is in place and the bear market resumes, nothing will matter as that setup and the cyclical decline that follows will have to express itself.
-You have been warned!
-Hope you are listening.
+Once the bear has sucks enough of the misguided victims back into his grip, the bear market rally will conclude and the assent into the Phase II low will begin.
+When this occurs, we will again see more manipulative efforts to stop the inevitable.
+But, once the bear market resumes, and if the "DNA Markers," that I have identified at all other tops since 1896, are confirmed, then it will not matter.
+Once the proper setup is in place, all the manipulation in the world will not stop the natural forces in regard to the Phase II decline.
+I hope people are listening.
+If not, you have been warned!

 The following text on Manipulation was taken from Robert Rhea's book, The Dow Theory.